LNL polycategories and doctrines of linear logic: Relation to the literature

 Conversely, given a functor $\foc$, we define the general linear hom-sets by

+Thus, the universal property of $\foc$ holds by definition.
 Statement~\ref{item:lnlmulti1} is then a multicategorical version of the standard equivalence between adjunctions defined with bijections of hom-sets and with unit and counit.
 We have already noted~\ref{item:lnlmulti2}, and~\ref{item:lnlmulti3} follows immediately. \end{proof}